Surerocks/4806Project/README.md

 In our first milestone, we have the following features implemented:
 - A Professor and Student are able to 'Sign up'
+- Once signed up, a User can log in
+- A user can log out from the Home page
 - A Project can be created, and is associated with a given Professor
 - A list of all Projects can be viewed
 - A Project can be applied to by Students
 - A Project can be deleted by a Professor
+- Submitting availability for scheduling is started, but hidden

 Backlog: